Mark Canha Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.6 K/9, which ranks 16th in the league.

-- The Pirates have a 4.56 team ERA that ranks 23rd among all league pitching staffs.
+- The Pirates have the 23rd-ranked team ERA among all MLB pitching staffs (4.56).

-- Pirates pitchers combine to give up the 10th-fewest home runs in baseball (120 total, 1.1 per game).
+- The Pirates surrender the seventh-fewest home runs in baseball (121 total, 1.1 per game).

-- Priester (2-1 with a 9.19 ERA and 13 strikeouts in 15 2/3 innings pitched) makes the start for the Pirates, his fourth of the season.
+- Falter will take the mound to start for the Pirates, his first this season.

-- The right-hander last appeared on Saturday against the Philadelphia Phillies, when he went five innings, allowing five earned runs while giving up five hits.
+- It's the season debut and his first appearance in more than a year for the 26-year-old southpaw.

 © 2023 Data Skrive.
 All rights reserved.